qnib/service-orchestration/Analytics/stream-processing/ksql/README.md

 ### Producer

-To feed the KSQL processor a producer is used.
-Just create a new bash in the broker and drop `JMX_PORT`.
+To feed the KSQL processor a qframe agent is put in place, subscribing to the docker events' API and publishing the events to the topic `cnt_event`.
+A starting container will publish the container information to `cnt_detail`.

+**ToDo**:

+- [] The agent should totally normalize the information (swarm node, services, etc.) so the KSQL can JOIN the information again.
+- [] Drop the health-check events?
+Or maybe not to be able to alert on missing health-checks.

 ### Consumer